Tehseen-Meo567/OCR-and-OpenCV-Based-Text-Detection/README.md

-**DESCRIPTION**
+# **DESCRIPTION**

 OCR is referred as optical character recognition, it is a technology that allows you to scan and convert text from images into editable text.

-In this Computer Vision Project, using openCV and easyocr, text present in the image would be detected and would be shown outside the rectangular boundary.
+In this Computer Vision Project, with help of OPENCV and easyocr libraries, text present in the image would be detected and would be shown outside the rectangular boundary.

-**REQUIREMENTS/INSTALLATION**
+# **REQUIREMENTS/INSTALLATION**

 1-OpenCV
   (command: !pip install cv2)